brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	* Avoid public internet by using __ECS Interface Endpoints__ (similar to VPC endpoints)
 	* If using public internet, use TLS to secure end-to-end communication between end-users and your apps running in containers.
 	* __Amazon Certificate Manager (ACM)__ can be used to provide single, central interface for storing and managing certificates.
 It integrates well with many AWS services.

+Amazon DNS - Default DHCP vs. Custom DHCP options
+* __Default DHCP__ options set uses `AmazonProvidedDNS`.
+You cannot update the existing option set, only delete and create a new one.
+* __Custom DHCP__ options set can be used by creating a NEW SET of DHCP options and providing IPs of up to 4 DNS servers.

 ## Chapter 5 - Data Protection With VPCs